Terms & Conditions

 “Trading Name” – Longevita.

-“Service Provider” – The hospital, private clinic, surgeon or any other medical professional providing your consultation, examination, medical procedure and care and aftercare.
+“Service Provider” – The hospital, private clinic, surgeon or any other third party independent medical professional providing your consultation, examination, medical procedure, care and aftercare.

 “Destination” – The place (the country and/or city) to which you will be travelling for your medical treatment.

-“Treatment Package” – The combination of surgery, accommodation, private transfers, host and pre-operative tests (if required) you have chosen to purchase from Longevita.
+“Treatment Plan” – The combination of surgery, accommodation, private transfers, host and pre-operative tests (if required) you have chosen to purchase from Longevita.

 “Procedure” – The medical treatment or surgery you have chosen to undertake.

 1.1.
-Depending on your choice of services, your Treatment Package price will include the costs of one or more of the following:
+Depending on your choice of services, your Treatment Plan price will include the costs of one or more of the following:

 c) Private transfers.